 And guess what?
 You are done!!!

 I hope you have as much fun making these lovely little trees as we did and I would love to hear about your precious little bottle brush tree decorations when you are finished.
+I hope these cute little bottlebrush trees bring you lots of joy this holiday season!

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION